Arthur Scargill: Miners' strike

 The government announced on 6 March 1984 its intention to close 20 coal mines, revealing as well the plan in the long-term to close over 70 pits.
 Scargill led the union in the 1984–1985 miners' strike.
 He claimed that the government had a long-term strategy to destroy the industry by closing unprofitable pits, and that it listed pits it wanted to close each year.
 This was denied by the government at the time, although papers released in 2014 under the thirty-year rule suggest that Scargill was right.

 Miners were split between those who supported the strike and those who opposed it (see Union of Democratic Mineworkers).
 Scargill never balloted NUM members for a strike; this was seen as an erosion of democracy within the union, but the role of ballots in decision-making had been made very unclear after previous leader, Joe Gormley, had ignored two ballots over wage reforms, and his decisions had been upheld after appeals to court were made.
 The NUM had previously held three ballots on a national strike, all of which rejected the proposal: 55% voted against in January 1982, and 61% voted against in both October 1982 and March 1983.
+Scargill publicly ruled out allowing a national ballot on 12 April 1984.

 The media characterised the strike as "Scargill's strike" and his critics accused him of looking for an excuse for industrial action since becoming union president.
 There was some controversy in February 1985 when Times journalist Paul Routledge engaged the Queen in discussion on the strike, and the Queen said that the strike was "all about one man", which Routledge objected to.
 Many politicians, including the then Labour leader Neil Kinnock, believed Scargill had made a huge mistake in calling the strike in the summer rather than in the winter.
 Scargill was often accompanied by his then wife Anne Harper to speak at picket lines and to media appearances; Harper was simultaneously involved in founding and leading the National Women Against Pit Closures movement.

 The strike ended on 3 March 1985 following an NUM vote to return to work.
 It was a defining moment in British industrial relations, and its defeat significantly weakened the trade union movement.
 It was a major political victory for Prime Minister Margaret Thatcher and the Conservative Party.
 The strike became a symbolic struggle, as the NUM was one of the strongest unions in the country, viewed by many, including Conservatives in power, as having brought down the Heath government in the union's 1974 strike.
 Unlike the strikes in the 1970s, the later strike ended with the miners' defeat and the Thatcher government was able to consolidate its fiscally conservative programme.
 The political power of the NUM and of most British trade unions was severely reduced.